 It was until the day when he twisted my hips and I just screamed and left the clinic in tears.
 I couldn’t do it anymore.
 The worst part is he wasn’t listening to me and even though he saw how those adjustments were affecting me negatively he kept doing them.

 Your body and nervous system need time to heal and adjust.
 And even though I knew all this stuff, I kept going because I felt forced into it.
 In the end, I called and told them I was traveling and had to cancel all my future appointments.

 So please avoid this mistake.
 If something isn’t working after a few weeks and your body is giving you signals to take a break, you have to listen to your body.
 Tell your chiropractor you want to reduce your sessions to once a week so you can let your body adjust to those adjustments.

 And in the meantime, you can work on other things.
 You don’t want your whole focus to be the adjustments or the massages because those are passive treatments and you want to be active in your healing.

 And if you feel that your therapist or chiropractor isn’t helping you heal your back pain or piriformis syndrome, look somewhere else.
 There are good chiropractors out there, you just have to look and find them.
 Again, use the questions included in the free PDF to qualify them.

 Most of my current clients have had similar experiences with certain bad clinics, and I feel that people don’t talk too much about this.
 If you have a story you want to share or feedback on this, comment below.
 I’d love to hear your story.

-PS: If you’re struggling to add stability to your lower back and hips and you find that too many adjustments or stretches aren’t really helping you, consider grabbing the deep core mini-training.
+PS: If you’re struggling to add stability to your lower back and hips and you find that too many adjustments or stretches aren’t really helping you, consider joining the Back Pain Bootcamp.
 I guarantee you’ll feel more supported throughout the day and you’ll be able to avoid throwing your back pain every time you bend over, sit or stand.